 University position on studying abroad in 2021/22

-Yes, where it is safe and practicable, we will support your decision to attend an in-country placement whether that be for study or work abroad, subject to the following criteria:
+Yes, where it is safe and practical, we will support your decision to attend an in-country placement whether that be for study or work abroad, subject to the following criteria:

 - travel to the host country is permitted by the Foreign, Commonwealth and Development Office (FCDO);